guizmaii-opensource/scala-glob/README.md

 This library allows one to check paths against file system glob patterns.

-It doesn't provides methods for walking the filesystem looking for entries matching a given pattern, though you could write them easily on top of this library.
+Note that it doesn't provide methods for walking the filesystem looking for entries matching a given pattern, though you could write them easily on top of this library.

 Actually this library is an spin-off from my other library [spark-hugefs](github.com/salva/spark-hugefs) where it is used